 Dr. Grigoriy Perepelitsya is a professor of the Institute of International Relations at the Kiev National University and the Director of the Foreign Policy Research Institute of the Diplomatic Academy at the Ministry of Foreign Affairs of Ukraine.
 He is a doctor of political sciences and a professor.
 He has been the head of military policy department at the National Institute for Strategic Studies and the deputy director of the National Institute for Strategic Studies.
 He is known in Ukraine and abroad as the expert in the field of foreign and security policy and the author of over 100 academic publications and books..

-Dr. Hanna Shelest, Editor-in-chief of UA: Ukraine Analytica, member of the Board at the Foreign Policy Council "Ukrainian Prism" and curator of the Ukrainian Peacebuilding School.
+Hanna Shelest, PhD, Editor-in-chief of UA: Ukraine Analytica, Head of the Security Programmes at the Foreign Policy Council "Ukrainian Prism".
 Previously H.Shelest served as a Senior Researcher at Odessa branch of the National Institute for Strategic Studies and a Visiting Research Fellow at the NATO Defence College (Italy).
 She has a PhD in International Relations, specializing in conflict resolution and security issues.
 She has more than 50 academic and more than 100 media articles on conflicts and security.
-H.Shelest is a Rotary Peace Fellow (2010), John Smith Fellow (2012) and Marshall Memorial Fellow (2016)
+H.Shelest is a Rotary Peace Fellow (2010), John Smith Fellow (2012) and Marshall Memorial Fellow (2016), Visegrad Think Fellow (2019).

 The head of the Foreign Policy Council "Ukrainian Prism".
 He is also a member of the Steering Committee of Ukrainian National Platform of the EaP Civil Society Forum.
 Fields of expertise: the EU's foreign policy, the EaP policy, CFSP, CSDP